mnepel/bacteria_in_arboreal_ant_nests/README.md

 # Raw sequencing data
 The raw sequencing reads and meta data are deposited in the NCBI Short Read Archive under the BioProject accession number PRJNA777006

+# ASV count table
+The ASV count table also includes metadata and representative sequences

 # Citation
 If you use part of this script, please cite: